nickfan/envoy-deployscript/README.md

 ### Deploy-Init

-When you're happy with the config, run the init task on your local machine by running the following in the repository directory
+When you're ready with the config, run the init task on your local machine by running the following in the repository directory

 >envoy run deploy_init